 Figure 4: Output of The New Command

 Following this, I had to create the documentation of my findings.
-This was stored on a Confluence page which I could create a page on for the respective spike.
+This was stored on a Confluence page for the respective spike.
 This took some time as I had to explain in detail the steps and reasoning for each of my actions.
 Figure 5 shows a snapshot of the Confluence page that I worked on.

 Figure 5: Snippet of the Confluence Spike Page

 I had to book a meeting with my Product Owner (PO) to discuss the outcome of my spike.
 This is known as the review process.
 At first there were a lot of comments and changes that had to be made to the spike.
 This was because there was some missing information that was critical to the investigation.
 Due to my lack of experience, I did not know that these were needed.
-This led to have consistent back and forth with my PO about the relevant issues.
+This led me to have consistent back and forth with my PO about the relevant issues.
 After some discussion and debate we were ablet to settle on a valid and full confluence page with all the necessary information about the spike.
 I was then able to close off the issue on the Jira page and hand in the spike which was a great achievement for me.

 Challenges

-The challenged that I faced during my placement came in many shapes in forms.
+The challenges that I faced during my placement came in many shapes in forms.
 Some of the difficulties I encountered were mostly incidental in nature.
 For example, the primary issue I encountered when working on the spike was waiting for other team members to complete their spike, which was tied to ours.
-This was a stumbling issue that prevented me and my team from completing a specific piece of work.
+This was a blocking issue that prevented me and my team from completing a specific piece of work.
 We dealt with this by temporarily blocking off the spike due to the issue being out of our control.

 Another issue I faced was adjusting to the new environment in which I would be working.
 This new environment is being developed mostly using virtual machines, with much of the work being done through the command line.
 I overcome this obstacle by asking my co-workers questions about how to do specific jobs, as well as asking them to walk me through the configuration of virtual machines and other software that I was unfamiliar with.
 This offered me a better knowledge of the new workplace, the tools I would be working with, and it allowed me to engage with and get to know my team mates better.

 Understanding a spike related to the setting of a web proxy was a significant challenge for me.
 The specifics of the spike were that we should look at how to obtain cloud information on which Domain Coordinator standalone is running.
 This work presented some difficulties for me due to my lack of knowledge with cloud technology.
-However, this compelled me to persevere because it was a brand-new area of software in which I would be dabbling.
+However, this compelled me to persevere because it was a brand-new area of software in which I would be dabbling in.
 This, in turn, would provide me with more knowledge on the subject in the future.
 I discussed this dilemma with my teammates, and they walked me through the process of comprehending the systems.

 Furthermore, in my most recent sprint, I encountered a problem with the use of .yaml files and associated systems.
 I was unfamiliar with working with .yaml files, so I had to conduct some web study to figure out how they worked.
 I ran into a problem that is frequent when working with these files: correct indentation.
+This Is due to the syntax of the language being indentation sensitive.
 After realizing how critical this was, I was able to rewrite my code and solve my difficulties.